 Pursuant to Idaho Code 19-850, the State Public Defense Commission has been charged with establishing training and continuing legal education requirements with regard to the following types of cases: criminal, juvenile, abuse and neglect, post-conviction, civil commitment, capital, and civil contempt.
 As part of that mission, the Commission offers Defending Attorneys training and continuing legal education opportunities to those who qualify.
 State statute defines a "defending attorney" as "any attorney employed by the office of public defender, contracted by the county or otherwise assigned to represent adults or juveniles at public expense."
 (I.C.
 19-851(1).)
 The State Public Defense Commission makes an attempt to maintain a current roster of all institutional, contract and conflict public defenders throughout the state.
 If you are not on our mailing list and currently work for a county public defender agency, work under a contract with a County Board of Commissioners, or frequently take indigent appointments, please contact us directly.

 Pursuant to Idaho Code 19-850(2)(d), the PDC may provide training and continuing legal education for indigent defense services.
 The legislature has appropriated training funds to the PDC.
 These rules create the procedures by which the PDC will use these funds and provide training to defending attorneys and their staff.
 Click here for training rules that went into effect on July 1, 2016.
-These rules are currently temporary, but can be fully enforced by the PDC.
-They will be submitted to the legislature in 2017 for approval.

 January 2018 - Conference for Juvenile Defenders (tentative)

 April 20-21, 2018 - IdACDL Sun Valley Seminar, Sun Valley, ID (tentative)